 4. Secure Your Yard and Home

-5. Managing Anxiety or Fear
+5. Managing Anxiety and Fear

 6. Use a Leash or Long Line in New Areas